2022–23 Samford Bulldogs men's basketball team

-The 2022–23 Samford Bulldogs men's basketball team represents Samford University in the 2022–23 NCAA Division I men's basketball season.
-The Bulldogs, led by third-year head coach Bucky McMillan, play their home games at the Pete Hanna Center in Homewood, Alabama as a member of the Southern Conference.
+The 2022–23 Samford Bulldogs men's basketball team represented Samford University in the 2022–23 NCAA Division I men's basketball season.
+The Bulldogs, led by third-year head coach Bucky McMillan, played their home games at the Pete Hanna Center in Homewood, Alabama as a member of the Southern Conference.

 Previous season

 The Bulldogs finished the 2021–22 season 21–11, 10–8 in SoCon play to finish in a tie for third place.
 As the No. 3 seed in the SoCon tournament, they defeated UNC Greensboro, before losing to Furman in the semifinals.